be3622436/be3622436-demo/README.md

     - Basic CRUD and data model define
     - User login and register function
     - Simple message board function
+    - Build Api Document by `Swagger`
+    - Build simple unit-test for LoginController
     - Http session data write and read in `redis-cluster`
     - Check User session login status by interceptor
     - Custom error defined and handle with global and controller scope